fluenttql/fluenttql.github.io/user-study.md

 ## Tutorial

 The tutorial of each DSL contains SQL injection example in Java.
-The class Demo1.java contains the vulnerabilty.
-The class Demo2.java is extension with use of sanitizer that breaks the taint between the source and the sink.
+The class <a href="https://github.com/fluenttql/fluenttql.github.io/blob/master/userstudyfiles/Demo1.java">Demo1.java</a> contains the vulnerabilty.
+The class <a href="https://github.com/fluenttql/fluenttql.github.io/blob/master/userstudyfiles/Demo2.java">Demo2.java</a> is extension with use of sanitizer that breaks the taint between the source and the sink.

-The fluentTQL specification for the SQL injection example is in the files ExampleDemo1.qwel and ExampleDemo1.qwel.
+The fluentTQL specification for the SQL injection example is in the files <a href="https://github.com/fluenttql/fluenttql.github.io/blob/master/userstudyfiles/exampleDemo1.qwel">ExampleDemo1.qwel</a> and <a href="https://github.com/fluenttql/fluenttql.github.io/blob/master/userstudyfiles/exampleDemo2.qwel">ExampleDemo2.qwel</a>.

-The code QL specification for SQL injection example is in the file SQLinjection.ql.
+The code QL specification for SQL injection example is in the file <a href="https://github.com/fluenttql/fluenttql.github.io/blob/master/userstudyfiles/SQLinjection.ql">SQLinjection.ql</a>.

 ## Task

 ### fluentTQL

-The Java code used to explain the Open redirect vulnerabilty is in the class Test2.java.
-The stub code provided for the solution is in the file example2.qwel.
+The Java code used to explain the Open redirect vulnerabilty is in the class <a href="https://github.com/fluenttql/fluenttql.github.io/blob/master/userstudyfiles/Test2.java">Test2.java</a>.
+The stub code provided for the solution is in the file <a href="https://github.com/fluenttql/fluenttql.github.io/blob/master/userstudyfiles/example2.qwel">example2.qwel</a>.

 ### CodeQL

-The Java code used to explain the Cross-site scripting vulnerabilty is in the class Test3.java.
-The stub code provided for the solution is in the file xss.ql.
+The Java code used to explain the Cross-site scripting vulnerabilty is in the class <a href="https://github.com/fluenttql/fluenttql.github.io/blob/master/userstudyfiles/Test3.java">Test3.java</a>.
+The stub code provided for the solution is in the file <a href="https://github.com/fluenttql/fluenttql.github.io/blob/master/userstudyfiles/xss.ql">xss.ql</a>.

 ## Data

+The collected data from the user study is in the excel file data.xsl.